Fedor von Bock

-A monarchist, Bock was not heavily involved in politics.
-He did not sympathize with plots to overthrow Adolf Hitler, and never filed protests over the treatment of civilians by the SS and his own troops.
-Bock was also uncommonly outspoken, a privilege Hitler extended to him only because he had been successful in battle.
-Bock, his second wife and his stepdaughter were killed by a strafing Royal New Zealand Air Force fighter-bomber on 4 May 1945 as they traveled by car towards Hamburg.
+Bock was a monarchist neutral to the Nazi regime and not heavily involved in politics, but he did not sympathize with plots to overthrow Hitler.
+Bock was outspoken in his disagreement with Hitler and the Army High Command's strategy on the Eastern Front, a privilege extended to him only because he had been successful in battle.
+Bock was relieved of his command by Hitler after the failure of Operation Typhoon and the German retreat from the Red Army in July 1942, forcing him into retirement for the rest of the war.
+Bock was killed by a strafing Royal New Zealand Air Force plane on 4 May 1945 while travelling by car towards Hamburg.